ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-In AD 1861, she bore Xianfeng a son.
-After the ascension of her son as Emperor Tongzhi following the sudden demise of Xianfeng, Yehenara Xingzhen swiftly controlled the entire imperial court as the newly elevated Empress Dowager Cixi.
+In AD 1861, Yehenara Xingzhen bore Xianfeng a son.
+After the ascension of her son as Emperor Tongzhi following the sudden demise of Xianfeng, the unscrupulous consort controlled the entire imperial court with an iron hand as the newly elevated Empress Dowager Cixi.
 Her “reign” would then last for near half a century.
 Her final political decision also hammered in the final nail of the coffin of the Qing Dynasty.
 Right before passing, she installed the infant Puyi on the Dragon Throne.

 Was Cixi, the “Dragon Lady” Truly Horrendous?

-Popular Chinese depictions and folktales greatly condemn Cixi for her extravagance, her cronyism, and her brutal monopolizing of power.
-However, modern writer such as Jung Chang have argued that Cixi was a capable ruler overall, considering the condition of the Qing Dynasty during her reign.
+Popular depictions and folktales greatly condemn Cixi for her extravagance, her cronyism, and her brutal monopolizing of power.
+However, modern writers such as Jung Chang have argued that Cixi was a capable administrator overall, considering the condition of the Qing Dynasty during her reign.
 Historian Pamela Kyle Crossley has also suggested depictions of Cixi were much influenced by misogyny and Anti-Manchurian sentiments.

 Whatever the truth, Cixi will still forever be associated by the Chinese with despotism, senseless feudalism, and decadence.
 In some pop culture depictions, she is even described as the scourge of the Manchurian Qing Dynasty, the woman who would “end it all.”